denisakera/hashlips_art_engine/README.md

 ![](https://github.com/HashLips/hashlips_art_engine/blob/main/logo.png)

-The repurposed the code by HashLips to generate our tapas
+The repurposed the code by HashLips to generate our tapasls

 To find out more please visit: